Macrotermitinae: Life cycle

 Macrotermitinae like most eusocial insects primarily reproduce through a mass-swarming event known as a nuptial flight, of which the releasing of mature winged sexuals (alates) is coordinated with neighboring colonies and triggered by seasonal rainfalls.
 The nuptial flights of most species are nocturnal in nature although some are crepuscular or diurnal.

-Shortly after a nuptial flight, the alates quickly remove their wings and set off to form heterosexual pairs, which consists of the male (king) and female (queen) individuals respectively.
+Shortly after a nuptial flight, the alates quickly remove their wings and set off to form pairs consisting of the male (king) and female (queen) individuals respectively.
 The fully claustral royal pairs rapidly sequester themselves within the clay rich sandy soils of their environment and form a copularium, also known as a claustral chamber.
-The pairs mate and soon eggs are laid over a couple days, which can take anywhere from 2 - 4 weeks to hatch into several dozen nymphs that can take anywhere between 1 - 3 months to mature into the first workers and soldiers.
+The pairs mate and soon eggs are laid over a couple days, which can take anywhere from 2 – 4 weeks to hatch into several dozen nymphs that can take anywhere between 1 – 3 months to mature into the first workers and soldiers.